browserengineering/book/book/html.md

 [html5-parsing]: https://html.spec.whatwg.org/multipage/parsing.html

 And now for the payoff!
-Here is a screenshot of our very own website, loaded in our own browser.
-It still doesn't have much styling, but it does load and display!^[To be fair, it actually looks about the same with the Chapter 3 browser, but significantly better than with [the Chapter 2 browser](examples/example2-browserengineering-screenshot.png).]
+Here is a screenshot of our very own website, loaded in our own browser:^[To be fair, it actually looks about the same with the Chapter 3 browser, but significantly better than with [the Chapter 2 browser](examples/example2-browserengineering-screenshot.png).]